vesoft-inc/nebula/docker/README.md

 **NOTE:** The `Dockerfile` is used to build docker image only for **testing** nebula graph in local machine.

-Following Dockerfiles are ready for production.
+Following Dockerfiles will be ready in production.

 - `Dockerfile.graphd`: nebula-graphd service
 - `Dockerfile.metad`: nebula-metad service